 Ditto above.
 But make sure they’re asking for it before you give it to them.

-Your spouse’s office
+Your partner’s office

 If the office is outside the home, new people will see it.